kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 The most common mistake I've seen is to avoid asking for help out of fear of judgement.
-I've seen engineers try for a day or more to find a solution to something where a teammate could have helped shorten that time had they asked.
+I've seen engineers try for a day or more to find a solution to something where a teammate could have helped shorten that time, had they asked.
 Even as you gain experience, this doesn't go away.
-You'll still get stuck sometimes, and being able to admit that you don't know the answer is a kind of super power on its own.
+You'll still get stuck and being able to admit that you don't know the answer is a kind of super power on its own.

 With that, I wish you luck and I hope you find a solution to any challenges you